anna-x-li/MacroEnergy.jl/docs/src/Manual/Nodes.md

 }
 ```

-Vector inputs are still accepted by the load-input schema for convenience and are converted into this named-segment representation during input processing.
+Vector inputs are still accepted by the load-input schema for `price_supply` and `max_supply` for convenience and are converted into this named-segment representation during input processing. `min_supply` must be provided as a segment-keyed dictionary if specified.

 #### Emissions Nodes